View of Rovinj Croatia

 Temple of Augustus in Pula

-Triumphal Arch of Sergius leading to the old town and a walk along a Roman road.
+Triumphal Arch of Sergius leads to the old town and a walk along a Roman road.

 The Venetian Fortress was built between 1630 and 1633 and has great views over the city.

-Porta d’Ercole, or Hercules Gate, was built in the 1st century and is said to be the oldest preserved monument of Roman architecture in Pula.
+Porta d’Ercole, or Hercules Gate, was built in the 1st century and is said to be Pula’s oldest preserved monument of Roman architecture.

 Zerostrasse is worth a visit to walk a system of subterranean tunnels first built as war shelters in the early 1900s.